energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/04a-FOSS-Terms-Intro-FOSS-licenses.md

 - abusing trademarks or affiliations like "Endorsed by Energinet" where that might not be the case.
 Distribution of our FOSS published software with malicious code that is then attributed to Energinet.
 (Something the ASF tries to prevent, see also the DAP section 3.3ff)
 - Claiming software patents against the publishers (there a termination-on-patent-enforcement clause in some FOSS licenses)
 - Not giving us the due credit or claiming our work as their own work.
 (Classic FOSS compliance enforcement example)
 - People contributing code to our packages they do not have the legal rights to contribute, resulting in an undistributable / illegal package for us.
-(Something the [DCO]() tries to address)

 Enforcement might require ability to speak for all authors.
 Or it might not.
 See also DAP section 1.2.4.
-The ASF tries to enable defending patent, trademark and compliance violations on behalf of the authors by requiring sign-off of a special document prior to contributing, the [ASF CLA]().
+The ASF tries to enable defending patent, trademark and compliance violations on behalf of the authors by requiring sign-off of a special document prior to contributing, the [ASF Contributor License Agreement (CLA)](https://www.apache.org/licenses/contributor-agreements.html).

 Another case, called **"dual-licensing"** common with commercial/profit-oriented publishers (e.g. GitLab, MySQL), would be to have the ability to offer a product based on FOSS source code with a "normal" full commercial contract and a (usually very restrictive) FOSS license.
 Thus, commercial entitites can choose to abide by the strong restrictive rules or buy the commercial license to e.g. be free to embed the product into a commercial offering (as much as the contract allows that).

 For this, they also need the ability to license, sublicense, relicense, etc. all of the source code as they see fit.
-This is usually also done by requiring sign-off of a special contract (**CLA**) requesting these rights from contributors or even requiring sign-over of the IP to the other entity (**CAA**).
+This is usually also done by requiring sign-off of a special contract (**CLA**) requesting these rights from contributors or even requiring sign-over of the Intellectual Property (IP) to the other entity in a Copyright Assignment Agreement (**CAA**).

 Usually, FOSS packages requiring a CLA or even CAA see significant a drop in contributions due to the additional red-tape involved.
-Often trying to get a corporate entity to sign such a CLA takes long delaying contributions significantly.
+Often trying to get a corporate entity to sign such a CLA takes long, hence delaying contributions significantly.

 Depending on the desired outcome, it might make sense to use such a contract when publishing FOSS packages ourselves.